mvvrus/ActiveSession/MVVrus.AspNetCore.ActiveSession/README.md

 Before using ActiveSession library one should ensure that the active session is available.
 To do this one need to check that the IsAvailable property of the received IActiveSession interface contains true.
 The example in the next section demonstrate, among other things, how to obtain a reference to the active session object for a request and verify that the active session is available.

 #### Creating a new runner
 Use the generic CreateRunner&lt;TRequest,TResult>(TResult, HttpContext) method of the IActiveSession interface to create a new runner to run in this active session.
 This method returns a generic record struct with two fields: Runner, with a reference to the newly created runner, and RunnerNumber, with the number assigned to this runner in the active session.
 Being generic, this method also has two type parameters: TRequest, which is the type of the first parameter to pass to this method, and TResult, which is the type of the result that will be returned by the new runner.
 None of the parameters passed to this method depend on the second type parameter, so the type parameters of this method cannot be inferred by a compiler and must be specified explicitly.
+Additionally, the result type of a standard runner may be rather complex.

-Because of this inconvenience, the ActiveSession library defines a number of extension methods for the IActiveSession interface, namely CreateSequenceRunner, CreateTimeSeriesRunner, and CreateSessionProcessRunner, which create the ActiveSession library's standard runners.
-Although these methods are also generic, they are more convenient to use: they have only one type parameter (the same as the type parameter of the standard runner class to be created), which can be inferred from their parameters.
+Because of these inconveniences,the ActiveSession library defines a number of extension methods for the IActiveSession interface, namely CreateSequenceRunner, CreateTimeSeriesRunner, and CreateSessionProcessRunner, which create the ActiveSession library's standard runners.
+Although these methods are also generic, they are more convenient to use: they have only one type parameter (the same as the type parameter of the standard runner class to be created), which can often be inferred from their parameters, and they make it easy to specify the result type by using this type parameter to specify actual runner result type.
 These methods also return a generic record struct described earlier with type parameter set appropriately.

 The following example demonstrates creation of a runner as well as accessing the active session object for the request and checking that the active session is available (the Razor Pages framework is used in the example):

 **Pages\SequenceAdapterParams.cshtml.cs**
 ````
-        //Come here after the data are entered to the form on the page (the page template is beyond the scope of the example)
+        //Come here after the data are entered to the form on the page
+        //(the page template is beyond the scope of the example)
         public ActionResult OnPost()
         {
             if(ModelState.IsValid) {